Precious Images: Production

 Precious Images was commissioned by the Directors Guild for its 50th anniversary.
 Workman had previously produced two documentaries, The Director and the Image (1984) and The Director and the Actor (1984), for the Guild.
-Editing took two or three months to complete.
+Editing took about three months to complete.

 Precious Images features half-second-long splices from approximately 470 American films.
 Chuck Workman described the film's editing structure as "a sprint.
 You take a breath and you go."

 "Of course, I had so many movies I wanted to include that the time constraint forced me to compress the film more and more.
 The cutting got faster and faster, but I realized that the film was still working.
 And I was moving things around, and it was still working.
 I started finding these wonderful little combinations of shots, the kind of edits that I'd been doing for years in other things, but suddenly in this film I wasn't selling anything.
 It was a wonderful moment for me."